Miastodwa/lazy-sharp/README.md

 During development, when the function is called locally through the emulator, you still need to authenticate it.
 To do so, you need to obtain a json file with credentials associated with service account that have the permissions to execute the function.
 Here are instructions on how to download credentials in a json file: [Getting Started with Authentication](https://cloud.google.com/docs/authentication/getting-started)

 Whe you have the file, you need to provide authentication credentials by setting the environment variable GOOGLE_APPLICATION_CREDENTIALS to the absolute path of your file.

-- rename file `functions/.credentials.example.sh` to `functions/.credentials.sh`
-- Edit the file: Replace path with the file path of the JSON file that contains your actual service account key.

 [more information](https://cloud.google.com/docs/authentication/getting-started)